Skip to main content

 • Fellowship Application Statements

-• Statement 1: The Career Exploration Fellowship is a 2-part program including 1) collaborative professional development sessions facilitated by the Graduate College, and 2) weekly work at a host site.
-How do you see the combination of these experiences contributing to your career and professional development?
+• Statement 1: How will the Career Exploration Fellowship contribute to your career and professional development?
 How could it help you clarify or pursue your goals?
-(250-500 words)
+(500 words max)

 • Statement 2: A key part of the Career Exploration Fellowship is a collaborative professional development seminar, during which participants share with and learn from one another.
 In this response, 1) describe your commitment to diversity and inclusion in the academic, professional, or civic realm through your work experience, volunteer engagement, or leadership of student or community organizations, and 2) discuss how that commitment will help you contribute to the intellectual and collaborative community of the Fellowship.
-(250-500 words)
+(500 words max)

 • Host Site Selection Statements